 One cause is straining the joint that connects your big toe to your foot.
 Overuse or injury are the top two reasons athletes get this injury, which can usually be alleviated by rest.

 Sometimes, however, the pain seems to lie right in the toenail.
 This is a common phenomenon known as runner’s toe.

 What Is Runner’s Toe?

 Runner’s toe is often known as runner’s toenail or jogger’s toenail.
-Seen by many runners as a badge of honor, it really is something you should try your best to avoid experiencing.
-This is when you get bruising under your toenail that sometimes results in black toenails and/or actually losing the nail.
+Seen by many runners as a badge of honor, it really is something you should try your best to avoid experiencing when you get bruising under your toenail that sometimes results in black toenails and/or actually losing the nail.

 How Do You Treat A Bruised Toe?

 The best way to treat a bruised toe is to give it some time to heal.
 You may also find a foot soak in Epsom salts helps your foot to feel better and alleviate some discomfort.

 What if the bruising is so severe you can see blood pooling underneath?
 Although some runners advise you to pop and drain the blood, podiatrists will typically advise against this practice.